zhong-j-yu/react-subpage/doc/Document.md

 When the document is first loaded, there is one history entry, containing the initial URL.
 Afterwards, history entries evolve in 2 ways:
 - **push** -
-  add a new entry after the active entry
+  add a new entry after the active entry;
-  (remove later entries if any)
+  later entries are removed.
 - **replace** -
-  replace the active entry with a new entry
+  replace the active entry with a new entry;
-  (other entries are not affected)
+  other entries are not affected.

-in either operation, the new entry is then activated.
+in either case, the new entry is then activated.

 When user enters a URL manually, or clicks a bookmark, or clicks a vanilla `<a>`, a new history entry is *push-ed*.

-Now, let's see how the application code can interact with history through pager APIs.
+Now, let's see how pager APIs can interact with history.

 ## pager.push/replace(page,props)